rohitthapliyal2000/codechef-rank-comparator/README.md

 The UI is created in HTML.
 The application is then deployed on Heroku cloud platform.

-This Project is joint contribution of :
+This Project is a joint contribution of :

 [Rohit Thapliyal](https://www.linkedin.com/in/rohit-thapliyal-515b5913a/) and [Neeraj Negi](https://www.linkedin.com/in/iamneerajnegi/)